vitorfigueired0/vitorfigueired0/README.md

 # $ whoami
- <p align="justify">My name is Vitor Figueiredo, i am a Junior Back-end Developer with experience in RESTful APIs, DevOps, and SQL.
-I am always eager to expand my knowledge stack and take on new challenges.
-My passion for coding drives me to constantly learn and improve, making me a valuable asset to any team.</p>
+ <p align="justify">My name is Vitor Figueiredo, a Junior Full-Stack Developer with experience in RESTful APIs, DevOps, and SQL.
+I'm passionate about coding and constantly seek to expand my knowledge stack, embracing new challenges.
+With experience in both back-end and front-end development, I am a versatile and valuable asset to any team.
+My dedication to continuous learning ensures that I am always improving and staying up-to-date with the latest technologies.</p>
  <br>

 ## Connect with me